 Improving our programs, products, and services (e.g. improving our websites and mobile applications);

-Understanding customer needs and preferences and customizing how we tailor and market products and services to our customers based on their interests and sentiments; and
+Understanding customer needs and preferences and customizing how we tailor and market products and services to our customers based on their interests; and

 Measuring the effectiveness of our marketing.